-If your historic home is not listed we would at a future time be happy to help you access information on your home.
+If your historic home is not listed we would be happy to help you access information on your home.
 Those records are made available at the Town Hall.

 Please read the following text, it will help you to understand the process of looking up your building’s history before going to the Town Hall.
 Go to the window of the Town Clerk and they will assist you.

 Using the Tax records to research previous owners:

 The Tax Assessor’s records at Town Hall are filed by Plat and Lot.
 Previous owners are listed sequentially in the property file.
 Because buildings have tax value, the Assessors records include information about building size, age and condition.
 Although the records go back only about 40 years, they are a great place to begin.

 Using Land Evidence Records to research previous owners:

 Deeds are concerned with ownership and property boundaries and typically have no information about buildings.
 Our records are not digitized; you must do your research at Town Hall.

 A deed contains the seller’s name(s) [“Grantor”], the buyer’s name(s) [“Grantee”] and a property description.
 Buyer’s names are listed alphabetically in Grantee Index along with the seller’s name, date, and the location of the deed in the vault.
 You can use the Grantee Index to find the prior owners of your property.